 was awarded the Royal Order of Vasa, a Swedish order of chivalry, by King Gustaf V in 1909

 obtained Swedish citizenship in 1910

-retired from the opera stage to Stockholm in 1927
+retired from the opera stage in 1927 and made Stockholm his permanent home

 Erik, opera Der fliegende Holländer (The Flying Dutchman)